 For any effective DR outcome, however, you also need to remember the importance of planning.
 Software is one important part of the puzzle, but you need to create a wider disaster recovery protocol that incorporates the right processes and hardware, enabling teams to continue operations while your system is restoring.

 It is critical to get your RTO (restore time objective) and RPO (restore point objectives) right, ensuring that you don’t lose too much data or are forced to operate using a failover system for too long.
 For any business, some level of attention needs to be focused on building a system that is right for you, not simply buying a solution off the shelf and never giving it a second thought.

 Whether sold on Barracuda or Arcserve UDP, getting expert support and advice from specialists can go a long way.
 IT experts can help you pair the right IT solutions with process planning that matches your specific needs.

 If you’re looking to take advantage of a wide array of options and unify your disaster recovery needs, Arcserve UDP is the obvious option.
-Barracuda, meanwhile, provides convenient onsite, offsite and cloud-based solutions that work well for small businesses and organisations with more modest backup requirements.
+Barracuda, meanwhile, provides convenient onsite, offsite and cloud-based solutions that work well for small businesses and organisations with more modest backup requirement.
 Both are great options, but neither will deliver without a wider business continuity plan.
 That holistic view is the key to getting this investment right.
 The more specifically you understand your own requirements, the better your decision-making process will be.